Col-OSSOS: The Distribution of Surface Classes in Neptune's Resonances: Discussion

-The distant $a>49$ resonances include the smallest fraction of FaintIR surfaces of the resonances, and the surface class distribution is very similar to the non-resonant dynamically excited surfaces.
-This is consistent with the FaintIR objects in the outer resonances being captured during scattering, during planetary migration and/or current scattering capture.
+The distant $a>49$ resonances include the smallest apparent fraction of FaintIR surfaces of the resonances and the 3:2 and $a>49$ resonances have the lowest intrinsic fraction estimates.
+The surface class distribution is very similar to the non-resonant dynamically excited surfaces shown in Figure \ref{fig:PCcumul} and the intrinsic population estimate distribution is similar to the dynamically excited population estimate distribution in Figure \ref{fig:popest}.
+This is consistent with the FaintIR objects in the outer resonances being captured via scattering during planetary migration and/or current scattering capture.
 We note that, similar to the 3:2, the sample does not include $i<5^{\circ}$ distant resonators.
 Significant numbers of low-$i$ resonators are not expected in these distant resonances, which have intrinsically hot inclination distributions \citep[e.g.][]{volk2016, pike2017}.
 We also do not necessarily expect these more distant resonances to have had a cold, primordial FaintIR disk population to have swept during any period of smooth migration.
 The currently known cold population does not extend past the 2:1, so Neptune's end-stage smooth migration would need to have extended for at least 4 au for the next major resonance, the 5:2, to have had any chance of sweeping up objects from the known cold population.
 If low-$i$ resonators are found in these distant resonances, particularly the 5:2, measuring their surface properties in the optical and near-infrared would be helpful in determining the primordial outer limit of the disk of FaintIR objects.